 - To third parties on the basis of a special application

 Liechtenstein acceded to the The Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents on 19 July 1972.

-Therefore, the documents issued in Liechtenstein are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after notarised translation.
+Therefore, the documents issued in Liechtenstein are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after certified translation.

 Apostilling usually takes about two weeks.

-In addition, you can order notarised translation from the German language.
+In addition, you can order certified translation from the German language.